xrarch/mintia/Documentation/Loader.md

 ### OSLoader Options

-A number of boot arguments can be specified in the BIOS that have an effect on OSLoader's behavior.
+A number of boot arguments can be specified that have an effect on OSLoader's behavior.
+On XR/station, these can be specified from the firmware prompt.
+On fox32, there is currently no way to indicate them.

 Where there's a filename, it will interpret it as a path relative to the `/mintia/` system directory.
 This can be overridden by prefixing it with a `/` character, which will make it an absolute path.